aws/aws-northstar/docs/GettingStarted.md

-With AWS NorthStar, you can easily design and develop your UI applications.
+With NorthStar, you can easily design and develop your UI applications.

 ## Before you start

-Before you start using AWS NorthStar for your project, please note that:
+Before you start using NorthStar for your project, please note that:

-* AWS NorthStar currently only supports the React framework.
+* NorthStar currently only supports the React framework.
 It supports the most recent versions of React, starting from 16.12.0.

-* AWS NorthStar supports the latest, stable releases of modern browsers - Chrome, Firefox and Safari.
+* NorthStar supports the latest, stable releases of modern browsers - Chrome, Firefox and Safari.

-* AWS NorthStar should be used as a rapid prototyping and design tool to ensure a consistent and repeatable design for your applications.
+* NorthStar should be used as a rapid prototyping and design tool to ensure a consistent and repeatable design for your applications.
 Whilst NorthStar has been built from the ground up using best practices, you should carefully consider the use of NorthStar in a production environment.

-* AWS NorthStar is shipped with the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+* NorthStar is shipped with the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Installation